 The MBA student is expected to act in a responsible manner, as expected in a college setting, in all activities connected with his or her studies.
 Incidents of cheating, plagiarism, lying, violating courses rules, copyright infringement, or damaging/destroying the College facilities or equipment, violate the Code of Student Ethics.
 If it is determined, by a faculty or other university official, that a student has acted unprofessionally, he or she will be subject to a disciplinary action.
 Such action shall include but not to be limited to: a failing grade on the work submitted a failing grade in the course, or expulsion from the program.
-The faculty and the Vice Dean of Graduate Studies shall jointly determine the severity of the action.
-However, the student has the right to appeal to the Dean, and in writing, stating the reason for the appeal.
-A personal meeting with the Dean.
+The severity of the action shall be jointly determined by the faculty and the Academic Standing Committee.
+The committee members are the CBA General Director for Graduate Studies, and in writing, stating the reason for the appeal.
+A personal meeting with the MBA General Director for Graduate Studies.
 All appeals must be made no later than four weeks from the date of the decision of the Academic Standing Committee, or four weeks from the distribution of final grades.